conjure-cp/EssenceCatalog-runs/problems/csplib-prob013-ProgPartyPartition/descriptive.md

 - Number of models 1
 - Number of solvers 4
 - Number of params 150
+- Number of params      150 (completed)
-- Number of params (completed) 150
+- Number of params      150 (at least one timed out)
-- Number of params (all timed out) 150
+- Number of params      150 (all timed out)
-- Number of params (analysed in this file) 0
+- Number of params        0 (analysed in this file)

 ## Models